-The goal of the Customer Effort Score is to improve customer experience by making it easier for customers to complete tasks.
+The Customer Effort Score aims to improve customer experience by making it easier for customers to complete tasks.
 It is calculated based on the number of steps required for a customer to complete a task.

-Companies can use this metric to indicate how well they are meeting customer needs.
+Companies can use this metric to indicate how well they meet customer needs.
 It can also measure how well different teams within a company are doing in providing value-added service.

-- High Customer Effort Score: Indicates that customers are finding it easy to interact with your company and will likely have good feelings about your brand because they feel like you're making their lives easier.
+- High Customer Effort Score indicates that customers find it easy to interact with your company and will likely have good feelings about your brand because they feel like you're making their lives easier.

-- Low Customer Effort Score: Indicates that customers are finding it difficult to interact with your product and support teams.
+- Low Customer Effort Score indicates that customers find interacting with your product and support teams difficult.

 Sales Objections and Feedback

 Sales objections are a common occurrence in the sales process.
-They are the customer's way of telling you they do not want to buy your product or service.
-There are many different types of objections that can occur, and it is essential to know how to handle them properly.
+They are the customer's telling you they do not want to buy your product or service.
+Many different types of objections can occur, and it is essential to know how to handle them properly.

 - Sales feedback helps companies identify dealbreakers, sales objections, and pointers on where they are doing well and need to improve.

-- The feedback can be in the form of a survey, follow-up emails, or through an online form.
+- The feedback can be in a survey, follow-up emails, or online form.